 Was there a previous website on the same domain and was it using any type of website tracking analytics?

 If the answer to that question is yes, then it would be a good idea to view the website’s tracking statistics first.
 Look for the non-busiest times the website gets visitors and try to pick a reasonable time around that.
 You don’t want to launch the new website while a lot of people are trying to access it.
 Depending on your hosting plan, things could get too busy and the website could experience massive slowdown.
 It’s also possible the majority of the website’s visitors are in another time zone, so take that into account.

-The only day and days I don’t recommend is Friday or on the weekends.
+Friday or on the weekends.
 This is mainly because the necessary people may not be available if something does go wrong or needs to be fixed.
 Also some services may not be open on the weekends or may have limited hours of business.
 As long as you’re properly prepared for the launch of the website, choosing the day and time is totally up to you.